Bonjour mes amours! ~

 4. Jardin de Tuileries

 The Tuileries gardens is a public garden park between the Louvre Museum and the Place de la Concorde.
-It is especially fun during Autumn to take some pictures because the leaves have beautiful colors.
+It is especially fun during Autumn to take some pictures because the leaves have beautiful colours.

 5. Notre Dame

 Who never saw the Disney movie before?
 It will make you fall in love with this church!
 The Gothic styled cathedral next to the Seine is known for the many gargoyles.
 No, they are not alive… but fascinating nonetheless.

 If you want to go inside the cathedral, check a less busy time.
 We went in the afternoon and the line was huuuuuge.
 If you like to skip the line and just have some pictures with the gorgeous cathedral at the background, just take a walk down next to the river and you won’t be disappointed.

 The Montmartre is actually a hill in the 18th arrondissement of Paris.
 On top of it you find the famous white Sacre Coeur church.
 I’ve seen this church too much in my life and even got lost inside of it when I was 8 years old, I must say I didn’t want more pictures of it.
 The only picture I took at the Sacre coeur is of the red Parisian house with the optical illusion that it isn’t straight if you shoot it from the grass of the hill at the church.

 I rather explore this adorable area instead!
 It was rainy that day but that didn’t bother us.
 We actually took some nice shots there with the umbrella. and when it started raining heavily, we just entered a cute cafe to warm up with a hot home-made chocolate.